fourieraudio/docs/versioned_docs/version-1.4.0/transform.engine/console-integration.md

 :::info

-We currently do not support redundancy between two or more **transform**.engines.
+We currently do not support mirroring between two or more **transform**.engines.
 However, this feature is on our roadmap for future development.
 To stay updated, please check out our [roadmap](https://docs.fourieraudio.com/roadmap/)!

 :::